 I thoroughly enjoyed my poached pear salad with marcona almonds and a delicious lavender vinaigrette.
 The scrumptious vegetable plate is one of the best I have ever had.
 Highlights included citrus glazed sweet potatoes, sautéed local kale and decadent mashed potatoes.
 The “Cider Mule” with vodka, apple cider, lemon and ginger ale served as an ideal accompaniment.

-TIP: Make sure to save room for a rich pot de crème.
+TOP TIP: Make sure to save room for a rich pot de crème.
 If you can, request Pauli Maloni as your server – his upbeat attitude and exceptional service made our experience that much more enjoyable.

 5 Church has the most unique space of all the top Charleston restaurants in which we dined.
 Located in an old church, you’ll spend time admiring the ornate stained glass windows and picturesque arched roof, which has been hand painted with the “Art of War” text.
 Not surprisingly, this place is popular for Instagram photos.